hngu/leetcode/README.md

 Python:
 - use deque for lists: they have better performance
 - SortedList: let's you find elements strictly greater than / less than x in O(log n) time using bisect_left or bisect_right.

+Tips:
+- How to check if a number is a decimal?
+Do n % 1 == 0.
+That will tell you if it divides evenly by 1 without any remainders.